thelfer/tfel/docs/web/glossary.md

 This entry describes the bulk modulus of an isotropic material.

-* alternative names: BulkModulus
 * units:
   *SI: Pa
 * type: scalar

 # The `BurnUp_AtPercent` entry

-This entry describes le taux de combustion en atome pour cent.
+This entry describes the burn-up in at.%.

-* alternative names: BurnUp (at.%)
 * units:
   *SI: at./100
 * type: scalar

 # The `BurnUp_MWJperTm` entry

-This entry describes le taux de combustion en MegaWattJour par tonne (métal).
+This entry describes the burn-up in MegaWattJour per tons of metals.

-* alternative names: BurnUp (MWJ/tm)
 * units:
   *SI: MWJ/tm
 * type: scalar